vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 All in all, I don't mind selling the car at a cheaper price to F.
 Getting $3000 was good enough for us because it can be used as a down payment for a new car.
-I just wished he didn't pull the shit with trying to return it.
+I just wished he didn't pull the stunt with trying to return it.
 He might be a professional buyer who prowls Craigslist for cheap luxury cars from university students and then tries to sell them for higher later.
 Nothing wrong with that.
 It's a workable business